Johnathan-Huang/12SDD-Assessment-Task-3/README.md

 Solar System Simulation Program Repository Link:

-Description: The purpose of this software project is to create a simple game similar in mechanics to connect 4 using Python and Pygame in both an ASCII-based and GUI-based format.
-This project is small scale, as it is a simple game being developed by 1 developer, and a few testers.
-To win the game, a person must connect 5 boxes in a row, column or diagonal.
-There are board size settings, AI, and multiplayer.
+Description: The purpose of this software project is to create a solar system simulation program that depicts the normal or customised movement of major solar system objects in a GUI-based format.
+This project is small-medium scale, as it is a somewhat complex game being developed by 1 developer.
+This program may suffer from performance issues after significant runtime.
+There are customisable values, settings, and save files implemented.

 Instructions: To install the project and its dependencies, including prerequisites, install the following languages and extensions:

-Python, Pygame
+Python, Pygame, TBA

-Usage:
+Usage: TBA

 Authors: Johnathan Huang